provocon/coremedia-pdf-filter/README.md

 ## Operations

-From time to time or through your monitoring have a look at the tmp directory of your CAE components - live or in preview.
+From time to time, or through your monitoring, have a look at the `tmp` directory of your CAE components - live or in preview.

 ## Goals

 This extension mostly serves as an internal example of an extension separated as a git submodule.
-Thus it serves as a tool to work towards clean workspaces to ensure maintenance and updatability.
+Thus, it serves as a tool to work towards clean workspaces to ensure maintenance and updatebility.

 ## Legal and Licensing